A hex dump is the hexadecimal view of a file’s content. In this tutorial, we’ll cover the different tools we can use to create the hex dump of a file.

 $ hd sample.txt

-By default, the results are only printed to the terminal.
-We can use the “>” operator to redirect output to a different file:
+Lastly, we can use the “>” operator to redirect output to a different file:

 $ hd sample.txt > hex_dump_info